liddiard/weather-subway-board/README.md

 [`scripts/`](scripts/) One-time bash scripts used for dependency installation:

-- `install_canvas_dependencies.sh` automatically runs before `npm install` to install the required `canvas` dependencies. `npm install` will fail without doing this first.
+- `install_canvas_dependencies.sh` automatically runs before `npm install` to install the required `canvas` package dependencies. `npm install` will fail without doing this first.
 - `build_rpi-rgb-led-matrix.sh` builds the binaries for `rpi-rgb-led-matrix` on Linux OSs with `apt-get` only.
 This library displays the board image file on the LED matrix.